Set Up Gainsight CS MCP Server Integration

 Prerequisites

-Ensure that you meet the following requirements before you begin:
+Ensure that you meet the following requirements before you begin

 - Client ID and Client Secret: You must have the Client ID and Client Secret generated from the OAuth app configuration in Gainsight.